On Dimension-dependent concentration for convex Lipschitz functions in product spaces: Introduction

 where the infimum is over all pairs of random variables $X,Y$ on $\R$ with $X\sim\mu$ and $Y\sim\nu$.
 We refer to \cite{Gozlan} for a more general statement.

-We would like to mention the {\it logarithmic Sobolev inequality} as a well known sufficient condition for subgaussian concentration \cite{DavSim}, \cite[Chapter~5]{Ledoux}, as well as inequalities interpolating between log--Sobolev and Poincar\'e \cite{LO} as sufficient conditions for dimension--free concentration estimates of the form $\exp(-ct^p)$ for the quantities in \eqref{31941313049}.
+We would like to mention the {\it logarithmic Sobolev inequality} as a well known sufficient condition for subgaussian concentration \cite{DavSim}, \cite[Chapter~5]{Ledoux}, as well as inequalities interpolating between log-Sobolev and Poincar\'e \cite{LO} as sufficient conditions for dimension-free concentration estimates of the form $\exp(-ct^p)$ for the quantities in \eqref{31941313049}.

-Following works of Talagrand \cite{TalConvex1,TalConvex2}, it has been shown in various settings that by restricting the class of Lipschitz functions to convex (or concave) functions, the worst--case concentration estimates can be significantly improved.
-As an illustration, it is well known that for every $n\geq 1$, there exists a (non-convex) $1$--Lipschitz function $f_n$ in $\R^n$ such that for the random vector $X^{(n)}$ uniformly distributed on vertices of the cube $\{-1,1\}^n$, one has $\Var\,f_n(X^{(n)})=\theta(\sqrt{n})$ (see, for example, \cite[Problem~4.9]{RamonNotes}).
-On the other hand, a classical result of Talagrand \cite{TalConvex1,TalConvex2} asserts that there is a universal constant $c>0$ such that, with $\mathcal F_n:=\{\mbox{Convex $1$--Lipschitz functions in $\R^n$}\}$, and with $\mu_1=\mu_2=\dots=\mu_n$ being the uniform measure on $\{-1,1\}$, the quantity in \eqref{31941313049} is upper bounded by $2\exp(-c\,t^2)$, for a universal constant $c>0$.
-An extension of Talargand's argument shows that \eqref{31941313049} can be upper bounded by $2\exp(-c\,t^2)$ for the class of convex $1$--Lipschitz functions whenever $\mu_1,\dots,\mu_n$ are measures with bounded supports (then the constant $c>0$ depends on the largest support diameter) \cite[Chapter~4]{Ledoux}.
-A complete characterization of probability measures $\mu$ on $\R$ such that \eqref{31941313049} admits dimension--free subgaussian concentration for convex $1$--Lipschitz functions with $\mu=\mu_1=\mu_2=\dots$, was obtained in \cite{GRST2017,GRSST} (see also \cite{Adamczak} for an earlier result in this direction).
-Both necessary and sufficient condition in that setting is $\mu((t+s,\infty))\leq 2\exp(-cs^2)\mu((t,\infty))$ and $\mu((-\infty,-t-s))\leq 2\exp(-cs^2)\mu((-\infty,-t))$ for all $s,t>0$ for some constant $c>0$, which can be interpreted as the condition that the distribution $\mu$ has ``no gaps''.
-The convex subgaussian concentration, in turn, is implied by the {\it convex} log--Sobolev inequality (see \cite{SS}).
-For results dealing with dimension--free subexponential--type concentration for convex Lipschitz functions, we refer to \cite{BG1999,GRSST,AS2019}.
+Following works of Talagrand \cite{TalConvex1,TalConvex2}, it has been shown in various settings that by restricting the class of Lipschitz functions to convex (or concave) functions, the worst-case concentration estimates can be significantly improved.
+As an illustration, it is well known that for every $n\geq 1$, there exists a (non-convex) $1$-Lipschitz function $f_n$ in $\R^n$ such that for the random vector $X^{(n)}$ uniformly distributed on vertices of the cube $\{-1,1\}^n$, one has $\Var\,f_n(X^{(n)})=\theta(\sqrt{n})$ (see, for example, \cite[Problem~4.9]{RamonNotes}).
+On the other hand, a classical result of Talagrand \cite{TalConvex1,TalConvex2} asserts that there is a universal constant $c>0$ such that, with $\mathcal F_n:=\{\mbox{Convex $1$-Lipschitz functions in $\R^n$}\}$, and with $\mu_1=\mu_2=\dots=\mu_n$ being the uniform measure on $\{-1,1\}$, the quantity in \eqref{31941313049} is upper bounded by $\exp(-c\,t^2)$, for a universal constant $c>0$.
+An extension of Talargand's argument shows that \eqref{31941313049} can be upper bounded by $\exp(-c\,t^2/d^2)$ for the class of convex $1$-Lipschitz functions whenever $\mu_1,\dots,\mu_n$ are \co{measures with supports of maximum diameter at most $d>0$ \cite[Chapter~4]{Ledoux}: